An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls: Introduction

-There is also an active literature on asymptotic inference for CSC models.
-Asymptotic approaches often focus on testing hypotheses about average effects over time and require $T_0$ and $T_\ast$ to be large. \citet{li2017estimation}, \citet{carvalho2017arco}, \citet{li2017statistical}, and \citet{chernozhukov2019ttest} introduce inference methods based on penalized and constrained regression methods. \citet{arkhangelsky2018synthetic} propose inference methods for a version of synthetic control with time and unit weights, which is shown to admit a weighted regression formulation.
-Asymptotic inference procedures for policy effects estimated based on factor and interactive fixed effects models are proposed by \citet{hsiao2012panel}, \citet{gobillon2016regional}, \citet{chan2016policy}, \citet{li2017estimation}, \citet{xu2017generalized}, and \citet{li2018inference}.
-Our approach will instead be based on sharp null hypotheses and permutation distributions.
-It will be shown to be valid in conjunction with many different methods, including difference-in-differences, constrained least squares estimators, factor models, and interactive fixed effects estimators.
+There is also an active literature on asymptotic inference methods for CSC models.
+Several papers focus on testing hypotheses about average or expected effects over time, requiring $T_0$ and $T_\ast$ to be large. \citet{li2017estimation}, \citet{carvalho2018arco}, \citet{chernozhukov2019ttest}, and \citet{li2020statistical} introduce inference methods based on penalized and constrained regression methods. \citet{arkhangelsky2018synthetic} propose inference methods for a version of SC with time and unit weights, which admits a weighted regression formulation.
+Asymptotic inference methods based on factor and interactive FE models are proposed by \citet{hsiao2012panel}, \citet{gobillon2016regional}, \citet{chan2016policy}, \citet{li2017estimation}, \citet{xu2017generalized}, and \citet{li2018inference}.
+Here we focus on sharp null hypotheses and permutation distributions and provide non-asymptotic performance guarantees.
+Our approach is generic and valid with many different methods, including constrained regression, factor models, and interactive FE estimators. \citet{conley2011inference} propose inference methods for difference-in-difference settings with few treated units.
+They exploit the cross-sectional dimension, relying on weak dependence and stationarity of the error terms across units, which may be hard to justify in typical CSC settings.
+By contrast, our procedures rely on stationarity and weak dependence of the errors over time.
+On the other hand, exploiting the time series dimension, our approach requires $T_0$ to be large, whereas \citet{conley2011inference} allow $T_0$ to be fixed.
+In related work, \citet{cattaneo2021prediction} provide prediction intervals for per-period effects estimated by SC methods.
+Their key observation is that there is both randomness from estimating the SC weights and from the prediction error.
+They propose a sampling-based inference method based on non-asymptotic probability bounds that accounts for both types of randomness and is valid with stationary and non-stationary data.